 Hair loss is one thing, but when it comes soon after starting a new diet, this may automatically make you think it’s because of that diet.
 Many different factors can contribute to hair loss or thinning hair on a keto diet, including rapid weight loss, thyroid problems, lack of dietary protein or lack of sufficient calories altogether.
 It goes deeper than this, as it can be autoimmune related.

 We have a different blog post on keto hair loss that goes into other possible hair loss culprits while on a low carb diet.

-Before getting into my top 5 biotin supplement bottles review, let’s first see what exactly biotin is, how it helps us, and what to do when looking to increase your biotin intake.
+Before getting into the 5 best biotin supplement bottles review below, let’s look into some evidence that shows why it may be a good idea to supplement with biotin on a keto diet.
+First, let’s see exactly what biotin is, how it helps us, and what to do when looking to increase your biotin intake (food v supplements).

-Biotin is a part of the B-vitamin complex family that help convert food into fuel for energy use.
-These B-vitamins help metabolize fats and proteins we eat and are a key nutrient for healthy hair and skin.
-They play multiple roles in our body, from nervous system function to embryonic development support.
-Biotin is also known as vitamin B7, vitamin H and coenzyme R.
+Biotin is a part of the B-vitamin complex family that helps convert food into fuel for energy use.
+These B-vitamins help metabolize the fat and protein we eat.
+Biotin is a key nutrient for healthy hair and skin.
+It plays multiple roles in our body, from nervous system function to embryonic development support.
+Biotin is also known as vitamin B7, vitamin H, and coenzyme R.

-Biotin is A water-soluble B-complex vitamin involved in carbon dioxide transfer and therefore essential to the metabolism of carbohydrate and fat. (source)
+Biotin is a water-soluble B-complex vitamin involved in carbon dioxide transfer, and therefore essential to the metabolism of carbohydrates and fat. (source)